If you’ve mastered regular pushups and want to try challenging push-up variations, wide pushups are a good option for you.

-The wide push up is a bodyweight exercise.
-Wide grip push-ups provide all the benefits of a normal push-up, with a special focus on shoulder and outer chest.
+It provides all the benefits of a normal push-up, with a special focus on the shoulder and outer chest.

-This includes an increase in shoulder and chest activity, improvement in core strength and stability, and enhancement of arm strength.
+It has many benefits as well.
+That includes increased shoulder and chest muscle activations, improved core strength and stability, and enhanced arm strength.

-In this article, We will take a closer look at the benefits of wide pushups, how to do them, and variations you can try.
+In this article, We will look closer at the benefits of wide pushups, how to do them, and variations you can try.

 - What Is A Wide Push-Up?